 There are corresponding blog posts from me on each of these main aspects, but this post touches on the tools I find best for the book editing step specifically.

 "You write to communicate to the hearts and minds of others what's burning inside you, and we edit to let the fire show through the smoke." - Arthur Plotnik.

 The term 'beta' is borrowed from the software industry, meaning the beta tests or reads your full manuscript to help you eliminate problems so you can improve its readability, its usefulness, and even its saleability before it's published.

 - Wattpad is a well-established website for finding beta readers.

 - Scribophile is famous for the detailed and helpful critiques their members' exchange.

 - Beta Reader's Hub is a source blog for beta readers.

-Editing tools work with algorithms that flag potential issues in the text and suggest context-specific corrections for grammar, spelling, and vocabulary.
+Editing tools edit a book by working with algorithms that flag potential issues in the text and suggest context-specific corrections for grammar, spelling, and vocabulary.
 Some tools like Grammarly explain the reasoning behind each correction, so you can make an informed decision about whether, and how, to correct an issue.

 - Grammarly is the world’s leading automated proofreader.
 It checks for more than 250 types of spelling, grammar, and punctuation errors, enhances vocabulary usage, and suggests citations.
 Grammarly, in our opinion, is definitely the best online tool available.